mtycholaz/pcff/README.md

 ![app Folder](.readme/app_folder.png)

--   Core Module
+-   Client Library

-    -   Used to instantiate the app and load some core functionality
-    -   Contains important single use components/classes, e.g. AppComponent or global header component if applicable
+    -   Contains components, containers, & state used to manage the client feature module
-    -   Imported once in AppModule
+    -   Imported once in the pcff-app AppModule
-    -   Can be used to export any third party module required in AppModule, to keep AppModule lean

--   Shared Module
+-   Shared Library

-    -   Contains code that will be used across your app and Feature Modules, e.g. global pipes or global button component.
+    -   Contains shared code that will be used across your app and feature modules, e.g. global pipes or global button component.
     -   Shared Module should be used mostly in Feature Modules
-    -   DO NOT import the Shared Module into AppModule

--   Material Module

-    -   Contains all Angular Material modules used in the app
-    -   The purpose is to avoid redundant imports of Angular Material module in Feature Modules and Core Module

 -   Feature Modules

-    -   auth
     -   client
-    -   tms-clerk
-    -   transcriber
-    -   …

--   `app-routing.module.ts`

-    -   Config app routing and lazy load children routes

 #### <a name='References'></a>References